adonev/WrittenOral/schedule.md

 ### Post-class materials

 As an alternative to my lecture, see this talk by [Uri Alon](https://www.weizmann.ac.il/mcb/UriAlon/): [part I](https://www.youtube.com/watch?v=5OFAhBw0OXs) (the fire alarm will remind you of Courant...), [part II](https://www.youtube.com/watch?v=Fg_Bn8k0uaQ), [part III](https://www.youtube.com/watch?v=zYsHxNiPg7M), [part IV](https://www.youtube.com/watch?v=OhnSSjQCm4c), [part V](https://www.youtube.com/watch?v=FYkdzZgCX4M), [part VI](https://www.youtube.com/watch?v=y-fhwNa7fnQ).
 There is also an associated article ["How to give a good talk"](https://pubmed.ncbi.nlm.nih.gov/19854123/) which is short and nice to read.

+The issue of how to choose a good colormap for plots that render 3D data as 2D images (in python), including a python tool to check how different types of color blindness (a much more common condition that most of us realize), check out the [cmocean project](https://matplotlib.org/cmocean/) and watch this [talk by Kristen Thyng](https://www.youtube.com/watch?v=o9KxYxROSgM).

 ### Elevator statements